tomdns/blog/tutorials/simple-outline-post-process.md

 ## Intro

 New Ludum Dare, new breakdown!
 We decided to make a weird game that's playable on your own desktop.
 See it in action [here](https://borderline.itch.io/desktop-garden).
 We wanted an easy way to add contrast to the whole image and keep a good visibility no matter what the background is.
-We went for a post-process outline, let's see how it was made!
+Let's see how it was made

 ## 1 - Post Process

-First thing is to setup the post process logic itself.
-The idea is to **blit** into the main render texture using a special shader.
+First thing is to setup the post process itself.
+We have to **blit** into the main render texture using a special shader.
 This can be done via a small script added on the camera.

 ```c#
 public class PostProcess : MonoBehaviour